NansenHo/TIL/docs/nodejs/udemy_max/3_basics/3_node_server.md

-# Creating a Node server
+# Creating a Node Server

-## Creating a basic Node server
+## creating a basic Node server

 Follow these steps to create a basic Node server using TypeScript: